Vladimir Zhirinovsky: Foreign relations and military excursions

 Zhirinovsky was known for his boasts pertaining to other countries, having expressed a desire to reunite countries of the ex-Soviet "near abroad" with Russia to within the Russia's borders of 1900 (including Finland and Poland).
-He advocated forcibly retaking Alaska from the United States (which would then become "a great place to put the Ukrainians"), turning Kazakhstan into "Russia's back yard", and provoking wars between the clans and the nations of the former Soviet Union and occupying what will remain of it when the wars are over.
-Zhirinovsky, who encouraged separatism within the Russian minority in the Baltic countries, endorsed the forcible re-occupation of these countries and said nuclear waste should be dumped there.
+He advocated forcibly retaking Alaska from the United States (which would then become "a great place to put the Ukrainians"), turning Kazakhstan into "Russia's back yard", and provoking wars between the clans and the nations of the former Soviet Union and occupying what would remain of it after the wars.
+Zhirinovsky, who encouraged separatism within the Russian minority in the Baltic countries, endorsed the forcible re-occupation of these countries and said that nuclear waste should be dumped there.

 Zhirinovsky supported Israel-Russia relations, but said that Israel had to make Russian its official language.
-He also believed Israel has to pay more attention to the Russian Orthodox Church.
-He believed Russians are endangered in Israel and should come under the protection of the Russian police.
+He also believed Israel has to pay more attention to the Russian Orthodox Church, and that Russians are endangered in Israel and should come under the protection of the Russian police.
 Zhirinovsky led several official Russian delegations to Israel, on behalf of the Russian government.
 Visiting Israel, he said that he was concerned mainly about the economic situation for the more than one million Russians living in Israel.
 He also stated that "Russia will never allow any violence against Israel."

 In the early 1990s, Zhirinovsky proposed setting up large fans on the Russian border to blow airborne radioactive waste into the Baltic states.
 To eradicate the bird flu, he proposed arming all of Russia's population and ordering them and the troops to shoot down migrating birds returning to Russia from wintering.

-In 1994, Zhirinovsky sued Finland Swedish politician Jutta Zilliacus and the Swedish Theatre in Helsinki for defamation because she had used the word "galenpanna," or "madcap," to describe him.
+In 1994, Zhirinovsky sued Finland Swedish politician Jutta Zilliacus and the Swedish Theatre in Helsinki for defamation because Zilliacus had used the word "galenpanna", or "madcap", to describe him.
 In December 1994, the district court of Vantaa, Finland acquitted her.

 Also in the 1990s, Zhirinovsky threatened to remove restrictions on arms sales to Iran and proposed selling the disputed Kuril Islands to Japan for US$50 billion.

 In 1999, at the start of the Second Chechen War, Zhirinovsky, an ardent supporter of the first war in Chechnya in the mid-1990s, advocated hitting some Chechen villages with tactical nuclear weapons.
 He also advocated using nuclear weapons and naval blockade-imposed starvation in the event of a Russian war against Japan.
 In 2008, during the resulting political row between the United Kingdom and Russia, he suggested dropping nuclear bombs over the Atlantic Ocean in an effort to flood Britain.